Back to Guides

 7. AI-Generated Fonts: Hype or Helpful?

 You can't talk about 2026 without talking about AI.
 There are now tools that generate custom fonts from text prompts.
 I've tested several.
-Here's my honest take:
+Here's my honest take from our typeface stress test tool:

 Prediction: In 2-3 years, AI will be a standard tool in type design.
 In 2026, it's still a novelty.
 Use it for inspiration, but don't rely on it for client work yet.